 pointer in a C program for

-instance, would take a lot of time.
-Where do you draw the line?
-How
+for instance, would take a lot of time.
+Where do you draw the

-don't have to do anything special to crash early.
-For example, as
+you don't have to do anything special to crash early.
+For

 The reason you crash early is to stop errors from propagating far away from the cause.
 Because once you have an error that's a million instructions away from the cause, finding the cause is a pain in the butt.
 Quite often, the check is done for you by the compiler.
 What we're trying to say is when the checks are not put in by the compiler, that's when you start needing to put the checks in yourself.